Morongo Tribe’s annual powwow features drum, dance, bird song contests and more

 “The bird songs and dances of the Cahuilla Indians chronicle the experiences and responses of the Cahuilla people as they migrated south,” according to the event announcement.

-Drum calls will be held daily, beginning with the opening ceremonies on the evening of Friday, Sept.
-26. The following day’s events will run from 11 a.m. to midnight, while the closing day, Sunday, Sept.
-28, will run from 11 a.m. to 6 p.m.
+Drum calls are being held daily, beginning with the opening ceremonies Friday evening.
+Saturday’s events will run from 11:00 a.m. to midnight, while the closing day, Sunday, will run from 11:00 a.m. to 6:00 p.m.

-There will be a marketplace featuring Native American edibles and wares, along with peon games and a “color guard grand entry,” according to the tribe.
+The tribe is also offering a marketplace featuring Native American edibles and wares, along with peon games and a “color guard grand entry.

 “The grand entry is a Native American tradition that signifies the opening of each Powwow session,” the tribe said.
 “During the grand entry, dancers and drummers can score points for competition based on regalia, performance and other categories.”